mre/endler.dev/content/2022/readable/index.md

   complexity to the project.
 - The `readability` library takes a lot of freedom in formatting the document however it pleases.
 It can sometimes produce weird results.
-For example, it likes to mangle code blocks.
+For example, it loves to mangle code blocks.

+## Credits

+I was not the first person to build a readability proxy.
+I found out about [readable-proxy](https://github.com/n1k0/readable-proxy) when I did my research, but the project seems to be abandoned.
+Nevertheless it was nice to see that others had the same need.

+Thanks to [Ruud van Asseldonk](https://ruudvanasseldonk.com/) for open sourcing his [blog](https://github.com/ruuda/blog). 🙏 His writing and documentation are always a great source of inspiration to me.

 ## Conclusion

+{{ figure(src="kobo.jpg", caption="The browser on my old Kobo eBook reader using the readability proxy.") }}

-In times where [the most popular browser might kill off ad blockers](https://tech.co/news/google-chrome-ad-blockers-2023), a little service to read articles without ads and tracking can come in handy.
+In times where [the most popular browser might kill off ad blockers](https://tech.co/news/google-chrome-ad-blockers-2023), a little service for reading articles without ads or tracking can come in handy.
 I'm not saying you should use it to send all your traffic through it, but it's a nice tool to have in your toolbox for a rainy day, a warm drink and a great article. ☕

+Feel free to deploy your own instance of `readable` or use the one I'm hosting.
 The source code is available on [GitHub](https://github.com/mre/readable).
 Maybe one of you wants to help me maintain it.